-Frankly, we want the opportunity to be your IT company.
-We know we are the most competent, responsive and trusted IT services provider to small businesses in Birmingham.
+Frankly, we want the opportunity to be your most competent, responsive, and trusted IT Management and Network Security provider.

 However, I also realize there's a good chance you've been burned, disappointed, and frustrated by the complete lack of service and the questionable advice you've gotten from other IT companies in the past.
 In fact, you might be so fed up and disgusted with being "sold" and underserved that you don't trust anyone.
 I don't blame you.